jparise/vesta/README.md

 ## Installation

 Vesta requires Python 3.6 or later.
-It can be installed via PyPI:
+It can be installed [via PyPI][pypi]:

 ```sh
 $ python -m pip install vesta